savonet/book/workflow.md

 `insert_metadata`, and we then use `thread.run` to regularly call a function which will insert metadata by calling `s.insert_metadata`.

-Similarly, we can add a telnet command to change the title metadata by
+Similarly, we can add a telnet command to change the title metadata of a source `s` by

 ```{.liquidsoap include="liq/insert_metadata-title.liq" from=3 to=-1}
 ```

-Again, we suppose given a source `s`.
 We begin by defining a function `cmd` which takes the title as argument, inserts it into the stream of `s`, and returns a message saying that the title was inserted.
-We then register this command as `set_metadata` on the telnet server (see [there](#sec:telnet) for details): when we enter the command
+We then register this command as `set_metadata` on the telnet server, as detailed in [there](#sec:telnet): when we enter the command

 ```
 set_title New title
 ```

 on the telnet, the title will be set to "New title".
-In fact, the standard library offers a generic function in order to do this and not have to program this by yourself: the function `server.insert_metadata` takes an identifier `id` and a source as argument and registers a command `id.insert` on the telnet which can be used to insert any metadata.
+In fact, the standard library offers a generic function in order to do this and we do not have to program this by ourselves: the function `server.insert_metadata` takes an identifier `id` and a source as argument and registers a command `id.insert` on the telnet which can be used to insert any metadata.
 A typical script will contain